C3driK/Basic-Web-App-AWS/README.md

  - Amazon DynamoDB
 The cost implication of carrying out this project was `$0` as all the resources used are Free Tier eligible.

-The project is divided into 5 modules:
+The project is divided into 5 parts:
 - Create Web App
 - Build Serverless Function
 - Link Serverless Function to Web App